luke-hill/ruby-training/dice_games/README.md

 We can roll dice whilst playing games.
 Here we are going to test 2 dice games and

-write the code that permits the games to be played
+write the code that simulates the games being played

 ## Setup